 It comes out of a failure in the republic.
 This country had lied about the Negro situation for 100 years.
 And now what has happened is that the lies are no longer viable, can no longer be accepted, even when they can be told.
 And the country has waited so long, and it does not know how to handle this, and it’s created a moral vacuum.
-There’s a moral vacuum in the Negro ghettos in the same way there’s a moral vacuum in the audience, which is filled with desperate people.
+There’s a moral vacuum in the Negro ghettos in the same way there’s a moral vacuum in New Orleans, which is filled with desperate people.
 And I don’t think that we can afford this.

 It seems to me — and now I speak for myself — my quarrel with the official Negro leadership and my quarrel with those such Negroes that imagine they are integrated or imagine they somehow escaped the Negro condition is they are not willing to do what I think is absolutely essential.
 One has got to reexamine the basis, the standards of this country, which do not only afflict black people.
 They afflict the entire country.
 No one in this country, as far as I can see, really knows any longer what it means to be an American.
 He does not know what he means by freedom.
 He does not know what he means by equality.
 We live in the most abysmal ignorance of not only the condition of 20 million Negroes in our midst, but of the whole nature of the life being lived in the rest of the world.
 And I think that the American white man, the republic, is paying, is beginning to pay for his treatment of the Negro in terms of what he does not know about the rest of the world.